 The condition of Phoenix roads leaves something to be desired and contributes to increased costs for drivers.
-According to a recent study by TRIP, 13% of the major streets here are in poor condition and 31% are mediocre.
-These under-maintained streets are partly responsible for the $345 a year drivers pay for extra vehicle operating costs.
+TRIP reports that 17 percent of the major streets here are in poor condition.
+And 26 percent are mediocre.
+These under-maintained streets are partly responsible for the $405 a year drivers pay for extra vehicle operating costs.

 At least the traffic in Phoenix isn’t too bad.
 According to TomTom's annual traffic index report, Phoenix ranks 46th for worst traffic congestion in the United States.
-Even so, an average commuter spends an additional 20 minutes per hour stuck in traffic during rush hour commutes lasting 60 minutes and 77 hours a year for 30 minute commutes, which is a lot of wasted time, although it could be worse.
+But, commuters spend an extra 20 minutes per hour stuck in traffic during rush hour commutes lasting 60 minutes.
+And 77 hours a year for 30 minute commutes.

-The City of Phoenix Municipal Court website allows you to pay traffic citations, tells drivers how to contest tickets, and provides helpful traffic court information.
+The Phoenix Municipal Court website allows you to pay traffic citations.
+It also tells drivers how to contest tickets, and provides helpful traffic court information.

-Phoenix police wrote more than 211,843 traffic citations for moving violations in 2013, a decrease of 14.8% over the number of citations written in 2012.
+Phoenix police wrote more than 211,843 traffic citations for moving violations in 2013.
+That was a decrease of 14.8% over the number of citations written in 2012.

 Phoenix has numerous intersections equipped with red light cameras.
-This online PDF file includes information about the City of Phoenix Photo Red-Light and Photo Speed Enforcement Program and provides instructions on how to pay or fight your automated red light ticket.
+This online PDF file includes information about the City of Phoenix Photo Red-Light and Photo Speed Enforcement Program.
+It has instructions on how to pay or fight your red light ticket.

 In 2016, Phoenix recorded a 42,867 car crashes resulting in 19,361 injuries.

 In 2016, Phoenix reported 223 deaths in motor vehicle crashes.
-While all traffic deaths are tragedies, with Phoenix’s estimated population of 1,615,017, this is a relatively safe US city in terms of traffic fatalities.
+While all traffic deaths are tragedies.
+And with Phoenix’s estimated population of 1,615,017, this is a safe US city in terms of traffic fatalities.